 Most manufacturers must comply with FDA requirements for updated nutrition label information by January 1, 2020.
 FDA’s interpretation of “added sugar” and “dietary fiber” definitions have been evolving.
 The definitions have led to interest in use of consumer-friendly dietary fibers to sweeten products without increasing net carbs or added sugars on a label.
 However, this type of formulation may set up a company for legal actions.
 This presentation will discuss the valid analytical methods that you can use for selection of sweetener ingredients that conform with the new FDA regulations.
 A new class of sugar sweeteners with the health benefits of dietary fiber will also be discussed.

-Title and Presentation Description of 2016 Protein Trends & Technologies Seminar:
+Title and Presentation Description at the 2016 Protein Trends & Technologies Seminar

 Making a Claim: Factors impacting Protein Quality and a New Way for Measuring